frasertweedale/talks/2026-01-21-eo-pki-workshop/curriculum/modules/ipa-certmonger.md

 : Path to private key (Certmonger will generate it) `-f <path>`
-: Path to certificate (where it will be saved after being issued) `-K <principal>`
+: Path to certificate (where it will be saved after being issued) `--key-owner` and `--cert-owner`
+: When specified, Certmonger will change the ownership of the key or certificate to the given user (`root` by default).
+There are also options to change the mode (file permissions) if needed.
+`-K <principal>`
 : Kerberos host or service principal; because different kinds of services may be accessed at one hostname, this argument tells